thinkful-ei20/hiram-tammy-petful-server/README.md

 # Petful
-This is the serverside to the Petful app, where the cat
+This is the serverside to the Petful app, where cats and dogs queue for homes.

 We are live at [Petful](https://hiram-tammy-petful-client.github.io).

 ## Using the Queue Class
+Using the a Queue as our data structure ensures that the pet that has been waiting to be adopted longest will be the one to be adopted.

 ```class Queue {
     constructor(){
       this.first = null;